Cache memory

 To load the new real live version, you have to clear the Cache Memory by reloading/refreshing the page in the browser, you can do this by:

-• On Windows: press the key F5 or press the keys Ctrl + F5
+• Standard Refresh, press the key F5 or press the keys Ctrl + R

-• On MacOS: press the keys Apple + R or press the keys Command + R
+• Standard Refresh, press the keys Apple + R or press the keys Command + R

 If this does not work you have to clear the browser cache memory, each browser clears the cache memory differently.

-• On windows: press the 3 keys Ctrl + Shift + Delete
+• On Windows with Chrome: press the keys Ctrl + Shift + Delete

-• On MacOS: press the 3 keys Command + Shift + Delete
+• On MacOS with Safari: press the keys Command + Shift + Delete or Command + Option + E

 or:

-• From the Menu Button button in the upper-right corner (3 dots Icon 3 dots ) of the Chrome window, choose: More Tools > Clear browsing data…
+• On chrome from the Menu Button button in the upper-right corner (3 dots Icon 3 dots ) of the Chrome window, choose: More Tools > Clear browsing data…

 Then: